petenorth/camel-aggregator/README.md

 https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.1/html/Fabric_Guide/index.html

-In the JBoss Fuse Console
+In the JBoss Fuse Console create a Fuse fabric

 	karaf@root> fabric:create --new-user admin --new-user-password admin --zookeeper-password admin --wait-for-provisioning

-this creates a Fuse fabric
+then create two fabric child container

 	karaf@root> fabric:container-create-child root child 2

-this creates two child containers
+then confirm what has been created

 	karaf@root> fabric:container-list

-This will confirm what you have created.
+Create a profile based on the feature-camel profile, it will be used as the basis for the profiles that we will use for the two containers.

 	karaf@root> fabric:profile-create --parents feature-camel aggregator-app

-This creates a profile based on the feature-camel profile, it will be used as the basis for the profiles that we will use for the two containers.
+Create two profiles based on the aggregator-app profile created previously.

 	karaf@root> fabric:profile-create --parents aggregator-app aggregator-app-child1
 	karaf@root> fabric:profile-create --parents aggregator-app aggregator-app-child2

-This creates two profiles based on the aggregator-app profile created previously.
+Open the fabric profile editor for the parent profile

 	karaf@root> fabric:profile-edit aggregator-app

-This will open the fabric profile editor, edit it so that it has the following contents:
+edit it so that it has the following contents

 	attribute.parents = feature-camel
 	repository.apache-activemq=mvn:org.apache.activemq/activemq-karaf/${version:activemq}/xml/features
 	feature.mq-camel = mq-fabric-camel
 	bundle.aggregator=mvn:com.fusesource.byexample.hellocamel/HelloCamel/1.0.0

 save and exit.

-Then
+Open the fabric editor for the PID properties 'aggregatorapp' for the aggregator-app-child1 profile

 	karaf@root> fabric:profile-edit --pid aggregatorapp aggregator-app-child1

-This will open the fabric editor for the PID properties 'aggregatorapp' for the aggregator-app-child1 profile , edit it so that it has the following contents:
+edit it so that it has the following contents:

 	brokerurl=tcp://localhost:61616
 	#brokerurl=failover://tcp://amq-node2:61616,tcp://amq-node1:61616